testground/testground/infra/README.md

 - 4. `./list-hosts.sh` (confirm that all the machines are there)
 - 5. `./ping-all.sh` (confirm that there is connectivity to all the machines)
 - 6. `./make-inventory.sh` (generated inventory.ini file)
+- 7. `./setup-apache.sh`
+- 8. `./setup-ssh.sh`
-- 7. `./setup-filebeat.sh`
+- 9. `./setup-filebeat.sh`
-- 8. `./setup-docker-swarm.sh`
+- 10. `./setup-docker-swarm.sh`

 At this point, the cluster should be ready for use.
+You should be able to adjust the number of workers in the AWS EC2 Autoscaling group, and new workers will automatically join the Docker Swarm.

 You can now follow the steps on [Run on Cloud Infra](../README.md#running-a-test-plan-on-the-testground-cloud-infrastructure) to learn how to link your local TestGround with the remote Docker Swarm cluster and run your tests there.